 These Loaded Breakfast Biscuits are a fast family favorite because they are easy to make and portable, which make them the perfect grab and go breakfast – especially when we travel.
-They’re also a great brunch menu item.
-Same great taste as a layered breakfast biscuit with all the components baked right into the biscuit!

 I am a big fan of Breakfast Biscuits.
 They are my go-to breakfast staple, especially when traveling.
 This is because they are easy to make and easily portable, so they are perfect to grab one (or two) and get on the road.
 I usually make the traditional style layered ones where I cook the sausage rounds and then the folded omelet-style scrambled eggs while the biscuits are baking in the oven.
 So when my friend, Jodie, shared her breakfast biscuits with everything baked right inside, I knew I had to give them a try.
 I’m so glad I did.